atlas-bear/mara/CODE_OF_CONDUCT.md

 ## Reporting Violations

-If you are subjected to or witness unacceptable behavior, or have any concerns, please report it by contacting us at conduct@atlasbear.com.
+If you are subjected to or witness unacceptable behavior, or have any concerns, please report it by contacting us at conduct@atlasbear.co.
 All reports will be reviewed and investigated promptly and confidentially.

 ## Attribution